MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/options.md

 > [!NOTE]
 > - Regardless of which deployment option you choose, we recommend that you configure Office to get updates from Microsoft directly from the internet.
 Getting updates for Microsoft 365 Insider directly from the internet simplifies update management for you.
 You'll automatically get new updates to Microsoft 365 Insider when they're released.
-> - To see which subscription Office apps are covered by Microsoft 365 Insider, [review this list](#office-apps-covered-by-office-insider).
+> - To see which subscription Office apps are covered by Microsoft 365 Insider, [review this list](#office-apps-covered-by-microsoft-365-insider).

-## Change to Office Insider when Office is already installed
+## Change to Microsoft 365 Insider when Office is already installed

 If Office is already installed, here are the quickest and simplest ways to change to Microsoft 365 Insider: